richmeij/react-simple-todo-list/README.md

 The goal of this coding session was to
 * Illustrate how React works in general
 * Show off JSX
+* Show off a bit of ES6 magic
 * show different ways to declare components
 * Show how to manage state
 * Show how to communicate between component through props